MysteryPancake/Houdini-OpenCL/README.md

 ## Copernicus: Deep Merge

-This node combines two RGBA layers based on their depth maps, like deep compositing.
+Copernicus doesn't support deep comp yet, but you can blend two RGBA layers based on their depth maps.

-It supports transparency on both layers, and even lets you smooth the transition.
+This shader supports transparency on both layers, and even lets you smooth the transition.

 <img src="./images/cops/deep_merge.png" width="350">